The Future of AI Assistants: What to Expect in 2025 and Beyond

 AI That Knows You

 This personalization will make interactions feel less like using a tool and more like collaborating with a knowledgeable colleague who genuinely understands your situation.
+The productivity implications are substantial, but so is the potential for a fundamentally different relationship between humans and AI.

 Privacy Considerations